ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/335200 Hydrocarbon Transmission and Distribution.md

 1. *Verify operating system pressure with DFD and specify test pressure accordingly.
 Several state agencies have systems that operate at higher pressures and require test pressures in excess of that scheduled above.*
    1. All pressure tests are to be documented on a Division of Facilities Development form included in this specification.
    1. On piping that can not be tested because of connection to an active line, provide temporary blind flanges and hydrostatically test new section of piping.
 After completion of test, remove temporary flanges and make final connections to piping.
 Die penetrate test pass weld or x-ray the piping that was not hydrostatically tested up to the active system.
+1. CONSTRUCTION VERIFICATION
-1. CONSTRUCTION VERIFICATION*   1.
-Contractor is responsible for utilizing the construction verification checklists supplied under specification Section 33 08 00 in accordance with the procedures defined for construction verification in Section 01 91 01 or 01 91 02.
+	1. Contractor is responsible for utilizing the construction verification checklists supplied under specification Section 33 08 00 in accordance with the procedures defined for construction verification in Section 01 91 01 or 01 91 02.
 1. *

    1. State of Wisconsin
 1. Department of Administration Date
-1. Division of Facilities Development Submitted:*1.
-Project Name:*1.
-Location:
+1. Division of Facilities Development Submitted:
+	1. Project Name:
+	1. Location:
-      1. DFD Project No:*1.
-Contractor:*
+      1. DFD Project No:
+	1. Contractor:*
  **□ HVAC □ Refrigeration □ Controls

  □ Power Plant □ Plumbing □ Sprinkler
     1. Test Medium:
        1. □ Air □ Water □ Other
-1. Test performed per specification section No.*1.
-Specified Test Duration \_\_\_\_\_\_ Hours Specified Test Pressure PSIG
+1. Test performed per specification section No.
+	1. Specified Test Duration \_\_\_\_\_\_ Hours Specified Test Pressure PSIG
+1. System Identification:
-1. System Identification:*   1.
-Describe Location:
+	1. Describe Location:
     1. Test Date:
-          1.
        1. Start Test Time:
       1. Initial Pressure:
       1. PSIG
 1. Stop Test Time: